Concepts

 Tokens

-- Small pieces of text that can represent a word or subword, a punctuation sign or a symbol.
+Small pieces of text that can represent a word or subword, a punctuation sign or a symbol.
 Models split all input and output into tokens for efficient processing.
 The token is the basic unit of usage of model providers.
-The number of tokens used in the prompt (input) and the AI's response (output) impacts your balance if you're on self-service pricing.
+The number of tokens used in the prompt (input) and the AI's response (output) impacts your balance if you're on usage-based pricing.

 Rate limits

-- Restrictions on the number of tokens or on the number of requests that can be processed within a certain timeframe (minute, day, month).
+Restrictions on the number of tokens or on the number of requests that can be processed within a certain time frame (minute, day, month).
 AI providers set rate limits on their models.
 Google also enforces rate limits on the daily number of requests.
 Learn more.

 GPT for Work concepts